Kelapa Dua

+Kelapa Dua District Office Building on August 21, 2024.

 Kelapa Dua is a town and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
-Located immediately south of the city of Tangerang, the district covers an area of 26.22 km^{2} and had a population of 178,035 at the 2010 Census and 169,340 at the 2020 Census; the official estimate as at mid 2024 was 174,127 (comprising 86,751 males and 87,376 females).
+Located immediately south of the city of Tangerang, the district covers an area of 26.22 km^{2} and had a population of 178,035 at the 2010 Census and 169,340 at the 2020 Census; the official estimate as of mid-2024 was 174,127 (comprising 86,751 males and 87,376 females).
 The towns of Becongan, Becongan Indah, Kelapa Dua and Pakulonan Barat comprise the northern part of the district, while Curug Sangereng lies to the southeast (surrounded on three sides by Pagedangan District, of which it was formerly a part) and Bojong Nangka lies to the southwest.

 History

 Kepala Dua District was previously part of the areas of Curug, Legok and Pagedangan Districts before it was split off from the eastern, northeastern and northern parts of these respective districts on 29 December 2006.